TarikBugraAy/react-movie-website/README.md

 # TBA Movies Website

-This project is created by [JavaScript Mastery youtube channel's tutorial](https://youtu.be/b9eMGE7QtTk?si=tKC1U0Dhyur9MhjX).
+This project is created using [JavaScript Mastery youtube channel's tutorial](https://youtu.be/b9eMGE7QtTk?si=tKC1U0Dhyur9MhjX).
 It is a simple movie website created using React.js and the OMDb API.
 Users can search for movies by title and view a list of search results.
 Each movie card displays basic information about the movie, such as title, year, and poster image.

 ## Features